Marketing91

 5. Warby Parker

 Warby Parker, a glass manufacturer company, was established out of frustration.
-Too much price of prescription glasses led the Warby Parker company to come out.
-A monopoly existed at that time in the arena of the eyewear industry.
+The high price of prescription glasses led the Warby Parker company to come out.
+A monopoly existed in the eyewear industry at that time.

 The company Warby Parker is committed to providing eyewear like glass at affordable prices.
 The innovative idea of ethical marketing opted by this company was: